nifisher/nifisher.github.io/_posts/2017-03-08-initial-post.md

     lastmod: 2017-03-08
 ---

-Initial post to get this all set up.
+Initial post to get this all<!-- more --> set up.